timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 ### resetIdentities

-Resets current state of the Edge extension and clears previously cached content related to current identity, if any.
+Resets current state of the Edge Network extension and clears previously cached content related to current identity, if any.

 See [MobileCore.resetIdentities](https://github.com/adobe/aepsdk-core-android/blob/main/Documentation/MobileCore/api-reference.md) for more details.